nvdla/doc/doc/hw/v1/ias/unit_description.rst

   Convolution DMA

-CDMA uses three sub modules, CDMA_DC, CDMA_WG and CDMA_IMG, to fetch pixel data or feature data for convolution.
-The procedures of these sub modules are similar.
+CDMA consists of three sub-modules to fetch pixel data or feature data for convolution: CDMA_DC, CDMA_WG and CDMA_IMG.
+The procedures of these sub modules are similar, but differ in how they order the data into the CBUF RAM.
 At any time, only one of the sub modules is activated to fetch pixel/feature data.

 Take CDMA_DC as an example to introduce the procedures: